pivotal/docs-tap/install-intro.md

 After installing Tanzu Application Platform on to your Kubernetes clusters, proceed with [Getting started with the Tanzu Application Platform](getting-started.html).

-## <a id='install-air-gap'></a>Installing Tanzu Application Platform in an airgapped environment (Beta)
+## <a id='install-air-gap'></a>Installing Tanzu Application Platform in an air-gapped environment (Beta)

-The process of installing Tanzu Application Platform on your own Kubernetes clusters in an airgapped environment includes the following tasks:
+The process of installing Tanzu Application Platform on your own Kubernetes clusters in an air-gapped environment includes the following tasks:

 |Step|Task|Link|
 |----|----|----|